awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 If an implementation requires holding the entire input in memory in order to perform the operation, that implementation SHOULD NOT provide an API that allows the caller to stream the operation.
-APIs that support streaming of the encrypt or decrypt operation SHOULD allow users to be able to process arbitrarily large inputs with a finite amount of working memory.
+APIs that support streaming of the encrypt or decrypt operation SHOULD allow customers to be able to process arbitrarily large inputs with a finite amount of working memory.

 ## Definitions